NavneetSurana/uBLAS-Programming-Competency-Test/README.md

 # uBLAS-Programming-Competency-Test
-Programming Competency Test for  [GSoC] [Boost] [uBLAS] Linear and Multilinear Algebra with Matrix and Tensor Computations
+Programming Competency Test for  [GSoC19] [Boost] [uBLAS] Linear and Multilinear Algebra with Matrix and Tensor Computations